mccdgm/student-resources/resources.md

 ## Legalities

 * [How do I politely dissuade a client from using stolen fonts?](https://www.reddit.com/r/graphic_design/comments/2s32d6/how_do_i_politely_dissuade_a_client_from_using/cnm1kpe) tl;dr: people can and do get in trouble for this
-* [Pirated WordPress Plugins Are Commonly Infected With Heavily Obfuscated Viruses](http://www.davirro.org/pirated-wordpress-plugins-are-commonly-infected-with-heavily-obfuscated-viruses/) "It should be noted that none of the online WordPress scanners or plugins detected even the initial seven line iteration of the virus"
 * [Register Your Fictitious or "Doing Business As" (DBA) Name](https://www.sba.gov/content/register-your-fictitious-or-doing-business-dba-name) If you want to accept checks made out to "Cool Design Company" vs. "Your Name" (which looks a lot more professional), this is the easiest way

 ### Contracts